rknightuk/rknight.me/src/posts/blog/2023/2023-08-12-block-chatgpt-with-robotstxt.md

   - AI
 ---

+Update 2024-03-30: Cory is maintaining a much better list [on this repo](https://github.com/ai-robots-txt/ai.robots.txt/) which I will be using going forward.

 A `robots.txt` file "tells search engine crawlers which URLs the crawler can access on your site".
 Generally one would use this to tell a search engine which directories should be crawled, which ones shouldn't, or to completely block from crawling your site.
 The file lives at the root of your site.
 You can [see mine here](https://rknight.me/robots.txt).

 [ChatGPT](https://chat.openai.com) has two user agents that might attempt to crawl your site: [`GPTBot`](https://platform.openai.com/docs/gptbot) and [`ChatGPT-User`](https://platform.openai.com/docs/plugins/bot/chatgpt-user).
 To disallow crawling from both of these, we can set our `robots.txt` file like so: